-Help with public health and safety issues We can share health information about you for certain situations such as: Preventing disease Helping with product recalls Reporting adverse reactions to medications Reporting suspected abuse, neglect, or domestic violence Preventing or reducing a serious threat to anyone's health or safety Do research We can use or share your information for health research.
-Comply with the law We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law.
-Respond to organ and tissue donation requests and work with a medical examiner or funeral director We can share health information about you with organ procurement organizations.
-We can share health information with a coroner, medical examiner, or funeral director when an individual dies.
-Address workers' compensation, law enforcement, and other government requests We can use or share health information about you: For workers' compensation claims For law enforcement purposes or with a law enforcement official With health oversight agencies for activities authorized by law For special government functions such as military, national security, and presidential protective services Respond to lawsuits and legal actions We can share health information about you in response to a court or administrative order, or in response to a subpoena.
+Help with public health • We can share health information about you for certain situations such as: and safety issues Preventing disease Helping with product recalls · Reporting adverse reactions to medications Reporting suspected abuse, neglect, or domestic violence Preventing or reducing a serious threat to anyone's health or safety Do research We can use or share your information for health research.
+Comply with the law • We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law.
+Respond to organ and tissue We can share health information about you with organ procurement donation requests and work organizations. with a medical examiner or · We can share health information with a coroner, medical examiner, or funeral director funeral director when an individual dies.
+Address workers' • We can use or share health information about you: compensation, law For workers' compensation claims enforcement, and other • For law enforcement purposes or with a law enforcement official government requests With health oversight agencies for activities authorized by law For special government functions such as military, national security, and presidential protective services

+Respond to lawsuits and legal actions

+• We can share health information about you in response to a court or administrative order, or in response to a subpoena.